wroberts/nltk_tgrep/README.rst

 -------------

 - Python 2.6 or better
-- NLTK, version 2.0.4 recommended (``ParentedTree`` is broken in 2.0.2, and has a different interface in NLTK versions prior to 2.0)
+- NLTK, version 3.0.0 or better
 - pyparsing

 ::